AdebayoEmmanuel/dotNet_playground/0x00-polygon/README.md

 * Methods:
 * internalAng() : returns the sum of the regular polygon *
-* Right engineering, Right documentation.*/
+* Right engineering, Right documentation.